DaveOzz14/banco_digital_nodejs/prompt.md

 5. OTLP transport MUST be:
    - http/protobuf ONLY

-STEP 3 — ENVIRONMENT CONFIGURATION (UPDATED)
+STEP 3 — ENVIRONMENT CONFIGURATION
 IMPORTANT: LANGUAGE-SPECIFIC RULES APPLY
 1. Environment variables MUST be provided by the OPERATING SYSTEM The application MUST read ALL OpenTelemetry configuration exclusively from process.env